-Ex felons rights are a lot more limited than that of the average person, and it's a lot more widespread than you might think!
-Not working with children makes sense, as does the ability to say... run for president.
-But how about the right to be a roofer?
-Or a dietitian?
+Ex-felons rights are a lot more limited than that of the average person, and it's a lot more widespread than you might think!
+Not working with children might make sense, as does the ability to say... run for president.
+But how about the right to be a dietitian?
 Or to repay your debt to society by joining the military?
-Though some of the things on this list aren't necessarily impossible for felons, they might as well be.Vote up the things felons can't do after their release from prison that surprise you the most!
-Which ex-cons rights do you think they should still have?
+Though some of the things on this list aren't necessarily impossible for felons, they might as well be.